sj-piano/contact-app/README.md

 Stop the project:
 `docker-compose down`

-To stop the project and delete the persistent volume that contains the database:
+To stop the project and delete the persistent database:
 `docker-compose down --volumes`

 ## Use the API

-Use the built-in interactive Swagger API by browsing to:
+Use the built-in interactive Swagger GUI for the API by browsing to:
 http://localhost:8002/docs/

 List all contacts in the database by browsing to: